AdobeDocs/experience-platform.en/help/destinations/ui/batch-destinations-file-formatting-options.md

 >title="Empty value output"
 >abstract="Sets the string representation of an empty value.
 View the documentation for examples for each selection."

 Use this control to set the string representation of an empty value.
-This option determines how null values are represented in your exported CSV files.
+This option determines how empty values are represented in your exported CSV files.
+Available options are:

+* **[!UICONTROL null]**
+* **""**
+* **[!UICONTROL Empty string]**

+#### Examples

+View the examples below of the content from exported CSV files with each of the selections in the UI.

+* Example output with **[!UICONTROL null]** selected: `male,NULL,TestLastName`.
+In this case, the CSV file transforms the empty string into a null value.
+* Example output with **""** selected: `male,"",TestLastName`.
+In this case, the CSV file adds double quotes around an empty string.
+* Example output with **[!UICONTROL Empty string]** selected: `male,,TestLastName`.
+In this case, the CSV file maintains the empty value and exports it as it is.

 >[!TIP]
 >